 Step 1: Buy a PIN from Bank Simpanan Nasional (BSN)

-The cost for the PIN is RM15.64 (including GST), which is needed for you to access the UPU website.
+The cost for the PIN is RM15.60, which is needed for you to access the UPU website.
 If you own a BSN ATM card, you can purchase the PIN from any BSN ATM.
 If not, head to the nearest BSN branch, or buy online through MyBSN internet banking.

 Step 2: Set up for the application

 - Use a laptop or computer to go online.
 DO NOT apply via mobile as there have been many cases of entered data vanishing mysteriously.

 - Make sure you use a compatible browser.
-The latest version of Mozilla Firefox or Internet Explorer works well with the UPU website.
+The latest version of Google Chrome, Mozilla Firefox and Internet Explorer works well with the UPU website.